MovieLabs/mddf/README.md

 ### <a name="h_Install_native">6.2)  Native Executables (DEPRECATED):</a>

 Prior to v1.5 native executables for OS-X, Windows, and Linux were also provided.
-While these are still available for download, usage is not recommended as they will lack support for the latest MDDF formats and standards.
+While these older executables are still available for download, usage is not recommended as they will lack support for the latest MDDF formats and standards.
 Also note that the executable  Java jar provides support for both the Avails and Manifest Validators, in contrast to the OS-specific executables in which there is a separate executable for each validation tool